SCIENCE AT WORK

 The University of Arizona

-The University of Arizona’s College of Agriculture and Life Sciences (CALS) embraces life, environmental and many social sciences.
+The University of Arizona’s STEM College of Agriculture and Life Sciences (CALS) delivers on agricultural, commerce, environmental, life, and many social sciences.

-CALS was our state land-grant university’s founding college and our historic role has been to create new people and new knowledge for a new economy.
-This mission is the core of the nation’s land-grant universities’ shared mission and is as relevant today as it was in 1862 when the Morrill “land-grant university” Act was signed.
+CALS is Arizona’s land-grant university’s (LGU) founding college.
+Historically fulfilling our missions meant we created new people and new knowledge for a new economy.
+This is the core of the nation’s land-grant universities and is as relevant today as it was in 1862 when the Morrill “land-grant university” Act was signed.

-CALS has a matrix structure with three mission areas of teaching, research and the cooperative extension system and with coinciding academic delivery units of schools and departments.
-Our strategic plan is focused to allow us to be resilient, regionally responsive to our stakeholders and globally relevant.
+Like every LGU, CALS has academic schools and departments that deliver teaching, research and Cooperative Extension.
+CALS’ strategic plan is focused to allow us to be resilient, regionally responsive to our stakeholders and globally relevant.

 We must be more innovative, entrepreneurial, flexible and nimble when addressing both the practical problems of society and the basic science challenges that underpin new knowledge generation.
 We need to accept risk as part of our management and leadership norms.
 We will employ a “Deming cycle” of continually reviewing what we are doing so that we can change as soon as we see a better path forward.

-We face, and need to be responsive to, rapidly changing technologies, delivery models, age and demographic diversity, and state demographics, because we always have been.
+We know we face, and need to be responsive to, rapidly changing technologies, delivery models, age and demographic diversity, and state demographics, because we always have been.

-We know how to create new energy sources, more efficient water and energy use, the value of food and food production will increase, how family structures and economies are changing amongst many other things.
-These, and others in the following pages, are key specific areas that we can positively influence and impact, especially for our region and global regions like ours.
+We know how to create new energy sources, more efficient water and energy use, how the value of food and food production will increase, how family structures and economies are changing amongst many other things.
+These, and others in the following pages, are key specific areas that we positively influence and impact, especially for our region and global regions like ours.

 - Arid and Semi-Arid Region Agriculture and Environment